darcys22/digital-receipts-erc/eip.md

 ```

-2) Metadata and Encryption of Digital Receipt
+### 2) Optional Digital Receipt Encryption

+The encryption extension is OPTIONAL for digital receipt non fungible tokens.
+This allows your receipt to encrypted so only the intended recipients can view the data contained.
 This refers to the structure of the data pointed at by the NFT's url

 ### UUID